zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 For larger mixing projects please contact us directly.

-$30 Song Mastering Only. <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>
+$40 Song Mastering Only. <a href="https://www.izotope.com/en/learn/what-is-mastering.html" target="what is mastering">Learn More about mastering</a>

-(we prefer stems to have 24 bit depth, 48k - 96k sample rate or better)
+(we prefer stems to have 24 bit depth, 48k sample rate or higher)

 **_Please allow 3-4 business days per song for completion._**